Simultaneous predictive bands for functional time series using minimum entropy sets: Making predictive inference with the ARH-RKHS model

-In this paper we consider an information theory criteria of minimum entropy.
-The entropy of a random variable gives information about the uncertainty associated to its realizations.
-Let $\mathbf{c} \in \mathbb{R}^d$ a real-valued vector with continuous density function $f_C$, then the $\nu$-entropy (see \citet{renyi1961measures}) of a set $A \subset \mathbb{R}^d$ is given by
+In this paper, we consider an Information Theory criterion of minimum entropy.
+The entropy of a random variable gives information about the uncertainty associated to its realisations.
+In this sense, it constitutes an element that can be used to induce an order in the data and a tool to estimate the centre of a distribution and the outlyingness of its realisations.
+In the field of Information Theory the concept of entropy was introduced by \citet{shannon1948mathematical} and generalized by \citet{renyi1961measures}.
+Consider a random variable $C \in \mathbb{R}^d$ distributed according to a measure $F$ that admits a probability density function $f_C$.
+Then the \textit{R\'enyi} entropy aka Collision entropy, is computed as follows: